bitmovin/streams-android-sdk/README.md

 [![bitmovin](docs_assets/streams-android-sdk-github-header.png)](http://www.bitmovin.com)
 </div>

 # Bitmovin Streams on Android

-This library provides BitmovinStream, which is a Compose component to play [Bitmovin Streams](https://bitmovin.com/streams) natively on Android.
+This library features the `BitmovinStream`, which is a Jetpack Compose component to play [Bitmovin Streams](https://bitmovin.com/streams) natively on Android.

-The component is built on top of the [Bitmovin Player Android SDK](https://bitmovin.com/docs/player/android-sdk/).
+The component is built on top of the [Bitmovin Android Android](https://bitmovin.com/docs/player/android-sdk/).

-This library features the `BitmovinStream` Jetpack Composable.

 It's properties are highly customizable and can be used in a variety of ways, from simple video playback to more complex use cases.